lsst-sqre/phalanx/docs/admin/bootstrapping.rst

    The first time you set up the RSP for a given domain (note: *not* hostname, but *domain*, so if you were setting up ``dev.my-rsp.net`` and ``prod.my-rsp.net``, ``dev`` first, you would only need to do this when you created ``dev``), if you are using Let's Encrypt for certificate management (which we highly recommend), you will need to create glue records to enable Let's Encrypt to manage TLS for the domain.
    See :doc:`/applications/cert-manager/route53-setup` for more details.

 #.
-For each enabled service, create a corresponding ``values-<environment>.yaml`` file in the relevant directory under `/services <https://github.com/lsst-sqre/phalanx/tree/master/services/>`__.
+For each enabled application, create a corresponding ``values-<environment>.yaml`` file in the relevant directory under `/services <https://github.com/lsst-sqre/phalanx/tree/master/services/>`__.
-   Customization will vary from service to service.
+   Customization will vary from application to application.

-   See :ref:`service-notes` for more details on special considerations for individual services.
+   See :ref:`application-notes` for more details on special considerations for individual applications.

 #.
 Generate the secrets for the new environment and store them in Vault with `/installer/update_secrets.sh <https://github.com/lsst-sqre/phalanx/blob/master/installer/update_secrets.sh>`__.
    This is where you will need the write key for the Vault enclave.

 #.
 Run the installer script at `/installer/install.sh <https://github.com/lsst-sqre/phalanx/blob/master/installer/install.sh>`__.

-   If the installation is using a dynamically-assigned IP address, while the installer is running, wait until the ingress-nginx-controller service comes up and has an external IP address; then go set the A record for your endpoint to that address (or set an A record with that IP address for the ingress and a CNAME from the endpoint to the A record).
+   If the installation is using a dynamically-assigned IP address, while the installer is running, wait until the ingress-nginx-controller Service_ comes up and has an external IP address; then go set the A record for your endpoint to that address (or set an A record with that IP address for the ingress and a CNAME from the endpoint to the A record).
    For installations that are intended to be long-lived, it is worth capturing the IP address at this point and modifying your configuration to use it statically should you ever need to reinstall the instance.

 .. _hostnames: